 Last updated: 28FEB2022 (see Changelog for details)

 This tutorial will show you how to safely and permanently jailbreak/mod your device so that you can run RetroArch or other emulators, plus load backups of your PS Vita, PSP, and PS1 games.
 Note this will work on any firmware version of PS Vita, up to and including 3.74.

 This guide is intended for the PS Vita 1000 and PS Vita 2000 models.
-The PS TV setup is mostly the same, but there are some slight differences in the process; because I’ve never used a PS TV, I would recommend looking elsewhere for the jailbreak instructions.
-This tutorial is written for Windows users, but Mac users can also follow this guide.
-When the process deviates for Mac users, I have provided relevant instructions and adjustments.
+The PS TV setup is mostly the same, but there are some slight differences in the process; because I’ve never used a PS TV, I would recommend looking at the VitaHacks guide.
+This tutorial is written for Windows users, it is possible to jailbreak a Vita using Mac/Linux by following these instructions.

 Note that each of these tutorials are written in a specific order.
 For example, you will need VitaShell installed to run certain tools, and so those instructions are found above the other tutorials.
-Long story short: if you just jump into a specific section and it references things you don’t understand (like VitaShell, AutoPlugin, etc.), then scroll up a bit to find those particular instructions.Continue reading “Guide: PlayStation Vita”
+Long story short: if you just jump into a specific section and it references things you don’t understand (like VitaShell, or VPKs, etc.), then scroll up a bit to find those particular instructions.Continue reading “Guide: PlayStation Vita”

 In today’s quick guide we’ll show you how to enable and use the rewind and fast-forward functions on a lot of today’s best retro handheld devices.
 This method will work on any number of RetroArch-capable systems, such as the RG351P (or similar devices like the RGB10, OGA, RK2020), Retroid Pocket 2, and even a hacked PS Vita.Continue reading “Guide: Rewind and Fast Forward on Retro Handheld Devices”